karlospn/dotnet-httpclient-basic-usage-scenarios/README.md

-# **Scenario 2: Create a new HttpClient for every request and dispose of it immediately after finishing using it**
+# **Scenario 2: Create a new HttpClient for every incoming request and dispose of it after use**

 - A new ``HttpClient`` is instantiated everytime a new request comes in.
 - The ``HttpClient`` is disposed right after being used.